top of page

 Adam Horovitz

-"I have spent a happy couple of evenings reading through -- what a gorgeous production!
-I Iove the way it has been structured, and the variety of the poems and poets makes it a fantastic read."
+"What a gorgeous production!
+I love the way it has been structured, and the variety of the poems and poets makes it a fantastic read."

 Tess Jolly

 "A travelogue in time, place, and music, the three are plaited together with personal history, dialogue and anecdotes: a trip to Vienna by mother and son to pay homage to Beethoven.
-And the reader is invited along ...
+And the reader is invited along...

-"Towards the end of the trip, the son is introduced to a jazz club.
-In similar format to a precursor, ‘JAZZLAND’ scatters itself (or should that be ‘scats’ itself) over the page to emulate the randomness of improvisation: ‘music . . . stretched and plied like toffee’ . . . ‘like flights of starlings.’
-The guitarist ‘leaves us with his smile’.
+"Towards the end of the trip, the son in introduced to a jazz club.
+In similar format to a precursor, 'JAZZLAND' scatters itself (or should that be 'scats' itself) over the page to emulate the randomness of improvisation: 'music...stretched and plied like toffee...like flights of starlings.'
+The guitarist 'leaves us with his smile'.
 And the smile is contagious.
-Enjoy the journey, the company, and the music."

-Lynne Taylor, writing in Orbis Sept.
-2021
+Lynne Taylor, writing in Orbis, Sept 2021

-"It offers snippets ... always accompanied by a feeling that (like the best radio presenters) Lefroy is engaged in a one-to-one chat with the person who’s reading her book.
-This effect is achieved via the presence of a fluidity and a supple cadence in each sentence, Lefroy’s excellent poetic ear underpinning every entry to such an extent that I’m tempted to label them implicit prose poems."
+"It offers snippets...always accompanied by a feeling that (like the best radio presenters) Lefroy is engaged in a one-to-one chat with the person who's reading her book.
+This effect is achieved via the presence of a fluidity and a supple cadence in each sentence.
+Lefroy's excellent poetic ear underpinning every entry to such an extent that I'm tempted to label them implicit prose poems."

-"When I had my first jab on Saturday I was immaculately equipped with [I Buy A New Washer].
-The thirty minutes I spent queuing, in a variety of positions and locations, passed sweetly by, as I had bite-sized portions of reading to entertain me.
+"When I had my first jab on Saturday, I was immaculately equipped with I Buy A New Washer.
+The thirty minutes I spent queuing in a variety of positions and locations passed sweetly by as I had bite-sized portions of reading to entertain me.
 Essential equipment for any 75-year olds who hate to waste their time."

 Paul Francis

-"It’s a gem of a book."
-Anne L.
+"It's a gem of a book."

-'As a mouth-watering entrée, Someone’s Mum (aka prize-winning poet Liz Lefroy) opens the show with a collection of poems, monologues and interactions entitled The Seven Rages of Women.
-Here experiences of childbirth, therapy, moods, freedom and buying one’s own flowers are discussed with passion.
-As the mother of two boys, my particular favourite was ‘Why there are so few female characters in Lord of the Rings, Transformers, Star Wars and other films through which I have slept’; a deliciously ironic commentary focussing upon the sorry reduction in female protagonists on the big screen over the last decade.
-Special mention should also go to ‘Wanted in Seven Mood States’, in which marvellous use of metaphor really displayed Lefroy’s talent as a poet.
+"As a mouth-watering entrée, Someone's Mum (aka prize-winning poet Liz Lefroy) opens the show with a collection of poems, monologues, and interactions entitled The Seven Rages of Woman.
+Here, experiences of childbirth, therapy, moods, freedom and buying one's own flowers are discussed with passion.
+As the mother of two boys, my particular favourite was 'Why there are so few female characters in Lord of the Rings, Transformers, Star Wars and other films through which I have slept'; a deliciously ironic commentary focussing upon the sorry reduction in female protagonists on the big screen over the last decasde. .
+Special mention should also go to 'Wanted in Seven Mood States', in which marvellous use of metaphorreally displayed Lefroy's talent as a poet"

 Sarah McIntosh, Broadway Baby

-'This was a revelation.
-In a small but very welcoming café on a corner half way up Leith Walk three accomplished poets were performing their work.
+"This was a revelation.
+In a small but very welcoming cafe on a corner halfway up Leith Walk three accomplished poets were performing their work.

-We began with Someone’s Mum, aka Liz Lefroy, and her Seven Rages of Woman.
+We began with Someone's Mum, aka Liz Lefroy, and her Seven Rages of Woman.
 Liz is a successful poet on the printed page, having won the Roy Fisher prize for her pamphlet Pretending the Weather.
-We heard of the many problems of childhood, the gaps in the Shakespeare original, what lies between childhood and lover or soldier, and the exasperations of motherhood and of roles assigned to women.
-Performing her poetry is something fairly new for Liz, but her work is striking in its ideas and imagery, and deserves close attention.'
+We heard of the many problems of childhood, the gaps in the Shakespeare original, what lies between childhood and lover or soldier, and the exasperations of motherhood and the roles assigned to women.
+Performing her poetry is something fairly new for Liz, but her work is striking in its ideas and imagery, and deserves close attention."

-Tony Challis, ScotsGay Magazine
+Tony Challis, Scotsgay Magazine

-'I was deeply affected by the performance, so much so that I looked forward to seeing it for a second time, and will not hesitate if a third chance presents itself.'
-Tim Cook, Journalist.
+"I was deeply affected by the performance, so much so that I looked forward to seeing it for a second time, and will not hesitate if a third chance presents itself.

-'I first saw Still Life in a small library with no special lighting, or anything - just microphones - an I found it totally immersive.
+"I first saw Still Life in a small library with no special lighting, or anything - just microphones - and I found it totally immersive.
 It held my attention throughout and I felt uplifted at the end.
-What a really moving, funny performance -- sensitively designed and performed by two very different women -- that gelled as a whole. the poetry was my kind of poetry -- extremely well-crafted, but immediately accessible and understandable -- and said things in a way that no other art can.
+What a really moving, funny performance - sensitively designed and performed by two very different women - that gelled as a whole.
+The poetry was my kind of poetry: extremely well-crafted by immediately accessible and understandable, saying things in a way that no other art can.
 FIVE STARS!!
-Loved it!'
-Nadia Kingsley, Editor, Fair Acre Press

 bottom of page